Vision Disability: Types and Information Document List

 Information regarding common vision issues including refractive errors, nearsightedness, farsightedness, astigmatism and presbyopia.

 Information regarding getting your eyes checked by an ophthalmologist or optometrist including types of eye exam tests performed.

 Finding indicates blindsight can be used in everyday life of patients with hemianopia by cerebrovascular disorder and possibility patients with visual impairment can recover hidden visual function by rehabilitation.

 Dry Eye Sufferers May Find Relief with Caffeine

 Caffeine intake can significantly increase the ability to produce tears and could improve treatment of dry eye syndrome.

-Controlling inflammatory component IL-18 in cases of AMD could prevent development of the disease.
+Trinity researchers report major eye disease breakthrough - Controlling an inflammatory component IL-18 in age-related macular degeneration could prevent the development of the disease..

 The SSA wants to revise and organize criteria it uses to evaluate disability claims for both adults and children.